-Sec.
-10. The President, or in case of his absence Call for special or inability, the first, second or third Vice-President, in numerical order, is authorized to call special meetings, when applied to by any four of the members, two of whom shall be members of different district societies, and cause notice thereof to be given by the Secretary at least twenty days previous to the meeting.
+SEC.
+5. The President, or in case of his absence or inability, the first, second or third Vice-President, in numerical order, is authorized to call special meetings, when applied to by any four of the members, two of whom shall be members of different district societies, and cause notice thereof to be given by the Secretary at least twenty days previous to the meeting.

 Sec.
-11. A vote of two-thirds of the members present shall be necessary to suspend or expel any member: and the accused member shall first have notice and time given for defence.
+6. A vote of two-thirds of the members present shall be necessary to suspend or expel any member; and the accused member shall first have notice and time given for defence.